Fast Approximation Algorithms for Piercing Boxes by Points: Piercing via multiplicative weight update ( )

-We then compute a weak $\frac{1}{2\popt e}$-net $\N$ of the range space $(\VV,\Boxes)$ with respect to the above weight function.
+We then compute a weak $\tfrac{1}{2e \popt }$-net $\N$ of the range space $(\VV,\Boxes)$ with respect to the above weight function.
 By definition $\N$ is a piercing set of $\Boxes$.
 The two algorithms differ in how the weights are updated.
-Before describing the algorithms, we give the specifications of a data structure used by both algorithms.
-We defer the implementation details of the data structure to \secref{DS}.
+We next specify the data structure used by both algorithms.
+The implementation details of the data structure are in \secref{DS}.

 For a multi-set $\S \subseteq \Boxes$ of boxes, and a point $p\in \Re^d$, let $\rstY{\S}{p} = \Set{ \bb \in \S}{ p \in \bb}$ be the multi-set of all boxes in $\S$ containing $p$, let